musikinformatik/SuperDirt/README.md

 d2 $ sound "[sn*2 imp bd*3]" |+| speed "1"
 ```

+## Loading different sample folders
+`~dirt.loadSoundFiles(<put your path here>); // you can drag and drop folders into the editor.`

+Note that the path should be a path to a folder that has subfolders with samples in it:

+e.g. pass `samples/`to load `samples/basie/basie01.aif`, etc.

 ## Automatic startup
 If you want SuperDirt to start automatically, you can load it from the startup file.
 To do this, open the sc startup file (```File>Open startup file```) and add: ```load("... path to your tidal startup file ...")```.
 This path you can get by dropping the file onto the text editor.